 White Working Groups.
 These groups allow white people to increase their pesonal and relational anti-racist analysis, without the hazards to BIPOC that accompany white people learning in multi-racial settings.

 Multi-Racial Coalitions Building.
 We lay the foundation for trust and accountability in order to create new patterns of action and change.Sustained Relationships.
 Undoing white supremacy takes endurance.
 We include thoughtful follow up communication, suggestions for continued learning, and invite our partners to continuously reengage with us to build community and deepen the results of our work.

-Our workshops are gender affirming and use accessible language and instruction inspired by Axis Dance Company's teacher training methodologies.
-We also work in partnership with each workshop host to ensure an accessible space for those with physical disabilities, access to facilities for all genders, and open lines of communications so individual access needs can be met ahead of our workshops.
+Accessibility.
+Our workshops model important ways to address many facets of white supremacy.
+We work in partnership with each workshop host to ensure an accessible space for those with physical disabilities, access to facilities for all genders, language interpretation as needed, and open lines of communications so individual access needs can be met ahead of time.

 Our workshops are built around guided discussion, reflection, and simple movement practices.
 No previous experience in dance, mindfulness, or movement is required to fully participate in a Practice Progress program.
 Our workshops are excellent for all bodies and backgrounds.
 In our affinity spaces / working groups:

 BIPOC will cultivate rest, pleasure, and community.
 Through guided discussion and movement exercises, participants will have their feelings and experiences witnessed in knowing community.
 Drawing on the wisdom of authors like Resmaa Menakem (My Grandmother’s Hands) and adrienne maree brown (Pleasure Activism), participants will be guided through rest experiences, build practices to care for their nervous systems, and set mindful boundaries to assert their value and their needs for healthy multi-racial coalition building.